DZD-eV-Diabetes-Research/dict2graph/dict2graph_docs/use_transformers.md

 We will pick the dict2graph built in node transformer [AddProperty](/dict2graph-docs/list_generic_transformer/#dict2graph.transformers.generic_transformers.AddProperty)

 For your convenience you can import the wrapper class `dict2graph.NodeTrans` which includes all Transformers that are applicable to nodes.
-Same with `dict2graph.RelTrans` for relationship transformators.
+Same with `dict2graph.RelTrans` for relationship transformers.

 ```python